undefinedAlison Crum 2025

 What will we accomplish?
 By the end of this course you will be able to…

-Expand your knowledge of the huge repertoire for viols in consort, and understand the structure of the music better.
-Learn or improve on some essential viol techniques which should help you make a more beautiful sound.
-Meet some new players, and adjust your playing to suit each different group.
+Expand your knowledge of the large repertoire for viols in consort and its musical structure.
+Develop your knowledge of viol playing techniques to help you make a more beautiful sound.
+Meet new players and gain experience, and be supported, in adapting your playing to different groups and repertoire.

 What level is the course and do I need any particular skills?